New unit checklist

 - Plan how to recruit girls

-- If you’re undertaking the Leadership qualification, get your workbook and start working with your mentor
+- If you’re doing the leadership development programme, start working with your mentor

 Six weeks to go